apple/coremltools/docs-guides/source/opt-joint-compression.md

 ### Joint sparsity and quantization

-One way to combining sparsity and quantization is to first quantize a torch model using the Magnitude pruner class, export it as an mlpackage and then apply weight quantization (A16W8) on the mlpackage, as shown in the section above.
+One way to combining sparsity and quantization is to first prune a torch model using the Magnitude pruner class, export it as an mlpackage and then apply weight quantization (A16W8) on the mlpackage, as shown in the section above.